tami-pilla/Restaurant_SQL/README.md

-Partiendo de 10 tablas diferentes, se analiza un set de datos que contiene información acerca de restaurants, sus pedidos y sus clientes.
+This project starts with 10 different tables and analyses the information about several restaurants, their orders and customers.

-Habilidades usadas: Join, Tipo de Datos, Select Into, Funciones de Agregacion, Group By, Update, Alter, Drop
+Skills: Join, Data Types, Select Into, Aggregate Function, Group By, Update, Alter, Drop